-Roux, pronounced RU, is a cooked mixture of equal parts flour and butter.
-It is the thickening agent of three of the mother sauces of classical French cooking: sauce béchamel, sauce velouté and sauce espagnole.
+Roux (pronounced RU) is made by cooking a mixture of equal parts flour and fat, typically butter.
+It is the thickening agent for three of the mother sauces of classical French cooking: sauce béchamel, sauce velouté and sauce espagnole.

 - 1/4 cup butter (or oil, fat drippings)

 - In a medium sauce pan melt equal parts butter and then the flour.